 B) Scenario with a heavy introduction of new machines, incl AI

-With introduction of labor saving new machinery such as AI machines, labor compensation to output ratio would likely plummet (let’s say from 40-50% levels to, say, 10% level) – hence cost advantage of labor diminishes since now labor accounts of much smaller share in cost structure.
+With the introduction of labor-saving new machinery such as AI machines, labor compensation to output ratio (labor share) would likely plummet (let’s say from 40-50% levels to, say, 10% level) – hence cost advantage of labor diminishes since now labor accounts of much smaller share in cost structure.
 Whether it is Slovakia or low wage Kazakhstan, there is not much difference in labor cost to produce.
 However, the costs of re-allocation to the East remain still significant.

 The good news and the bad news for Slovakia

 Sector-level wise, at the national policy level in Slovakia one should focus efforts to attract FDI on areas where AI will not make much difference and a ratio of wage bill to output remains significant (such as tourism, hospitality, some other services).
-This is because attempts to lure FDI – in absence of strong advantages in the institutional arena – where wages do not constitute much share of output anymore would likely be futile.
+This is because attempts to lure FDI – in absence of strong advantages in the institutional arena – where wages do not constitute a high share of output anymore would likely prove futile.

 AI likely to suppress incentives for FDI

-The quality of human capital will continue to matter and its relative low cost may be a driver for certain inward investments (such as shared services) in sectors where there is still a high share of labor compensation on output.
-Investment in country’s human capital should thus remain important – after-all, AI machines dominated factories will require presence of super sophisticated managers/engineers.
-Tax incentives for support of educational sector would go a long way towards further beefing up domestic educational sector which should prepare such experts.
+The quality of human capital will continue to matter and its relatively low cost may be a driver for certain inward investments (such as shared services) in sectors where there is still a high share of labor compensation on output.
+Investment in country’s human capital should thus remain important – after-all, AI machines dominated factories will require presence of super-sophisticated managers/engineers.
 Given that future incoming FDI will likely slow down – at least in those sectors where robots can replace humans – much higher effort should be focused on building a domestic enterprise sector via start-ups support and different schemes of nurturing domestic entrepreneurship.

 A divergence back again ?